Jakester0813/ToDoListChallnge/README.md

       above items that are not priority-assigned.

 **Sidenote all of these boxes for required, optional, and additional features were supposed to be marked done, I am not sure why they are not showing up in Readme document.
-Also to add clarification**
+EDIT: Never mind they show up on Github.**